Tag

 By Plane

 The nearest airport is Cam Ranh International Airport (CXR), located in Nha Trang, about 60 kilometres north of Phan Rang-Tháp Chàm.
-From the airport, it is about 1.5 hours drive to Phan Rang by rental car or taxi.
+From the airport, it is about a 1.5-hour drive to Phan Rang by rental car or taxi.
 Alternatively, shuttle buses operate from Cam Ranh to Phan Rang.

 By Train